 Beach-fx planned nourishment design templates are defined by three dimensions, the template dune height, template dune width, and template berm width.
 Berm elevations and dune and foreshore slopes remain constant based on the existing profiles.
 For the SPV and Vilano study area, each reach level nourishment template was developed based on a 0-, 10-, or 20-ft extension of the beach profile (from the dune to depth of closure) and five berm width extensions: 20-ft, 40-ft, 60-ft, 80-ft, and 100-ft.
-Model simulations were accordingly named with '0P20B' for a zero-foot extension of the entire profile with a 20-foot extension of the berm (Table A - 17).
 Template dune heights and widths in each case were set to the elevation and width of the existing idealized Beach-fx profile.
 Therefore, the existing 2015 dune and profile was rebuilt during model simulations if any portion of the dune template was damaged at the time a nourishment event was triggered.